frappe/helm/README.md

 - `drop-site` job to drop existing site.
 - `backup-push` job to backup and optionally push backup to S3 for existing site.
 - `migrate` job to migrate existing site.
+- `custom` job to run custom additional commands and configuration.

 PVC: